sabrinathai/ExperienceSampler/Data-Organization-R-Option/Google Data Organization Instructions.md

-#Google Data - Data Organization Instructions
+# Google Data - Data Organization Instructions

+**NOTE**: The month for the timestamp ranges from 0-11 .
+Thus, January is actually indicated by a 0, February is actually indicated by 1, and so forth.
+Please remember to keep this in mind.

-##Get Google Data
+## Get Google Data
 You can use [this script](https://gist.github.com/mderazon/9655893) to download each sheet in your Google Spreadsheet as a comma-separated values (.csv) file.
 This script will create a folder and create a csv file for each sheet.
 You can then download this folder onto your computer and use the following R scripts.
 We recommend downloading the **raw** data and then having R splice and prepare the data for you.
 This eliminates the need to check whether the Google splicer has spliced every line of data, which will also save you time.

 If you have participants test the app during an information session, you may want to remove this data before converting it so that you do not confuse practice data with actual data when analyzing the data.